For the people

 ACT Assembly Committees

-Nine standing committees and one select committee conduct public inquiries in the 9th Assembly.
+Eight standing committees conduct public inquiries in the Tenth Assembly.
 They currently are:

 - Standing Committee on Administration and Procedure